Master Keyword List

 Filter

 Several hundred keywords can be an overwhelming number to evaluate.
-But you can quickly slim down that number by applying filters, temporarily hiding the words you don't want to study.
+You can quickly slim down that number by applying filters, temporarily hiding the words you don't want to study.

 The Filter tool lets you quickly find and display subgroups of keywords in your MKL.
 Your filtering options include...